zlanark/roll20-bot/README.md

 ## In-Game Commands
 The bot can be operated through Roll20 chat.
 You must specify who is allowed to issue commands for each game in the `is_operator` section of the `settings.yaml` file.
 Commands must be prefixed with `%`.
-Execute a command with `--help` to see its help message.
+Execute a command with the `--help` argument to see its help message.
 The escape character is `\`.

 ### help: